 Pack Your Own Meals and Snacks

-Also, remember this about water: you can’t bring it past the security checkpoint.
+Also, remember that you can’t bring water past the security checkpoint.
 So, don’t buy any bottles of water right before you get to the airport.
 You’ll be forced to throw it out.
-Bring an empty bottle instead and fill it at a water fountain after you’ve gone through security.
+Bring an empty bottle instead and fill it at a water fountain once you’ve gone through security.
 It’s a cheaper way to stay hydrated than shelling out for a pricey bottle of water in one of the airport stores.

 What other ways do you save on holiday travel?
 We’d love to hear about it in the comments below!